Health and Safety

 The safety of our staff and our students is our priority.

-- How will classrooms be cleaned?
+- Restrooms will be cleaned hourly.

 Reporting a Positive COVID Case